-Utilization and revaluation of by-products and surpluses
+Utilization and value generation for by-products and surpluses

 Alternative sources of protein